-1. Identify different types of optimization problems and understanding of different optimization technique

-- 2. Apply the knowledge of optimization to formulate the problems and analyze the optimization criterion for solving problems - 3.
-Apply simplex method for linear optimization problems and ability to solve various multivariable optimization problems - 4.
-Ability to solve optimization using software tools and Identify different types of test of Hypotheses. - 5.
-Understand how optimization can be used to solve the industrial problems of relevance to the chemical industry.
+- 1. Identify different types of optimization problems and understanding of different optimization technique - 2.
+Apply the knowledge of optimization to formulate the problems and analyze the optimization criterion for solving problems - 3.
+Find simplex method for linear optimization problems and ability to solve various multivariable optimization problems - 4.
+Solve optimization using software tools and Identify different types of test of Hypotheses. - 5.
+Analysis the primary goal of this course is to provide an overview of state-of-the-art optimization algorithms, the theoretical principles that underpin them, and

 Mapping with Programme outcomes

-COs PO1 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8
+Cos PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10

-CO1 \checkmark \checkmark \checkmark
+CO1 2 3 3

-CO2
+CO2 2 3 2

-CO3
+CO3 1 1

-CO4 \checkmark
+CO4 1 1

-CO5 \checkmark \checkmark 1
+CO5 1 1 1

-HETEROGENEOUS REACTOR L Т Р CHEC 202 DESIGN 4 0 0
+CHEC 202 HETEROGENEOUS REACTOR L Т Р CHEC 202 DESIGN 4 0 0